audrina-ebrahimi/AK_SSL/README.md

     feature_size=feature_size,      # size of the extracted features as integer dataset=train_dataset,          # training dataset as torch.utils.data.Dataset
-    image_size=32,                  # dataset image size as integer save_dir="./save_for_report/",  # directory to save training checkpoints and logs as string checkpoint_interval=50,         # interval (in epochs) for saving checkpoints as integer reload_checkpoint=False,        # reload a previously saved checkpoint as boolean **kwargs                        # other arguments )
+    image_size=32,                  # dataset image size as integer save_dir="./save_for_report/",  # directory to save training checkpoints and Tensorboard logs as string checkpoint_interval=50,         # interval (in epochs) for saving checkpoints as integer reload_checkpoint=False,        # reload a previously saved checkpoint as boolean verbose=True,                   # enable verbose output for training progress as a boolean **kwargs                        # other arguments )
 ```